fredkronusa/weather-app/README.md

 ### search options

 - Using the [https://www.api.weatherbit.io](https://www.api.weatherbit.io).
 The search only current works within australia.
-A proper select component needs to be created and inject the full meta from [https://www.weatherbit.io/api/meta](https://www.weatherbit.io/api/meta) with something like react-select
+A proper select component needs to be created and inject the full meta from [https://www.weatherbit.io/api/meta](https://www.weatherbit.io/api/meta) for a city lookup with something like react-select

 ### testing issues

 - coverage not working with current react create app version [https://github.com/testing-library/react-testing-library/issues/663](https://github.com/testing-library/react-testing-library/issues/663) so, sorry, need more time to investigate

-- testing can be improved but components are "almost" dumb and stateless so snapshot is covering a lot and tests for utils (which are the really functional/unit) tests are at 100%.
+- testing can be improved but components are "almost" dumb and stateless so snapshot is covering a lot and tests for utils (which are the really functional/unit tests) are at 100%.

 ### better code quality